 Various medical studies worldwide have given us conclusive evidence that Matcha can help support liver health and enhance its functionality.*

 In one experiment, diabetic rats were given Matcha for 16 weeks(1) and researchers observed that it helped prevent damage to their livers*

 Boosts brain activity

 Matcha is enriched with several nutrients that have been reported to help improve brain function.*

 Matcha tea has a higher caffeine content than other green teas.
 There is approximately 35mg of caffeine in 1g of Matcha powder, compared to 28mg in regular brewed green tea.
 Caffeine is known to enhance several brain functionalities like reflex, concentration, and memory.*

-This superfood also contains L-theanine, which may help prevent some of the harmful effects of caffeine consumption.*
+This superfood also contains L-theanine, which may help promote calmness and support a positive mood.*

 Five Unique Ways to Enjoy Matcha

 Many forgo healthy superfoods because they do not like the taste.
-Thankfully, that is not the case with Matcha tea.
+Thankfully, that is not the case with Matcha tea powder.
 This slightly sweet, grassy superfood tastes amazing in a variety of dishes, making it easy to benefit from its many health benefits.

 Matcha Green Tea Latte

 Matcha Lattes are a flavorful and antioxidant packed drink that can be prepared in a few minutes.
 Unlike other teas, which need to be steeped in warm water before consumption, you can directly add matcha powder to cold beverages.